EnactProtocol/encat-spec-and-tools/README.md

 ### Universal Command Execution

-Enact's superpower is its **universal command interface**.
+Enact's superpower is its **command interface** executed through the Enact MCP Server.
 Any shell command works:

 ```yaml
 # NPX with pinned versions